 The majority of suicidal people do not want to die; they just want to stop the pain.
 Suicide prevention starts with the sufferer recognizing the warning signs and admitting that they have a problem.
-Family and friends should also pay close attention to these warning signs to ensure the sufferer finds the help they need.
+Family and friends should also pay close attention to these warning signs to ensure the sufferer finds the depression treatment help they need.
 Simply talking about suicidal thoughts and feelings can help save a life.

 The World Health Organization (WHO) estimates that nearly a million people die each year from suicide.
 Many people question what drives people to commit suicide.
 Unfortunately, the answer may not be readily clear for those stuck in the vices of depression and despair.
 Many factors drive people to feeling hopeless, which leaves sufferers blinded to all other options.
-Effective treatment does exist that can help prevent sufferers from attempting to take their own lives.
+Effective mental health treatment does exist that can help prevent sufferers from attempting to take their own lives.

 Noticing the Signs